AllStarLink/ASL3-Manual/docs/config/voter_conf.md

 buflen = 480			    ; specifies the receive buffer length in milliseconds.
 				            ; This parameter should be set to the maximum expected network latency, ; plus a little padding (100 milliseconds of padding is a good amount).
-				            ; The default is 480 milliseconds, the minimum is 320 milliseconds.
+							; The default is 480 milliseconds, the default is 320 milliseconds if not specified, ; the minimum is 40 milliseconds for voting clients, or 160 milliseconds for mix mode clients.
 				            ; Buffer length may be specified on a per-stanza and per-client basis, see below.

 password = secret_password	; password common to all clients (Main Menu Item 6 - Host Password, on RTCM/VOTER)